Reflections On 30 Years Of NYC: A Look Ahead With Margot Adler

 CONAN: And counted them, even worse.

 ADLER: Oh worse, worse.
-And it - basically I started out, it was a meditation on mortality and death, and I started realizing that some of the different attitudes that he and I had about death, he was definitely kind of the high-tech guy, rage, rage, rage, you know, take every supplemental, blah, blah, blah, blah.
+And it - basically I started out, it was a meditation on mortality and death, and I started realizing that some of the different attitudes that he and I had about death, he was definitely kind of the high-tech guy, rage, rage, rage, you know, take every supplement, blah, blah, blah, blah.

 And I was kind of more like we're all part of the life process, you know.